wudc/Spring-data-relationship/README.md

-This README provides a brief overview of the entities, repositories, and usage instructions for the Project Management System.
+This README provides a brief overview of the entities, repositories, and usage instructions for the Spring Data entity with one-to-one and one-to-many relationship examples.
 Customize it further based on your project's specific details and requirements.

-# Project Management System
+# Spring Data

-This project implements a simple Project Management System using Java JPA entities and Spring Data repositories.
+This project implements a few simple entity relationships using Java JPA entities and Spring Data repositories.

 ## Entities